 This is a very specific type of test that places a user in front of a camera while they are using the product or website and tracks the user’s eye movement and gazes.
 It generally requires a third-party software tool like iMotions.com, which will also track the user’s keystrokes and mouse movements.
 These tests are normally performed on a defined group of 10 or more users, then the data is analyzed and decisions are made about how design and UX performance can be improved.
 This process can be costly, which may be one reason this type of usability testing has been on the decline.

 Questionnaires are not as numerically grounded and precise as other forms of testing, but they do provide general feedback from user groups.
 And because they allow you to collect a large amount of information in a short amount of time, they can be a more economical solution.
 Questionnaires can be completed by a small testing team with little experience, and easy third-party tools like www.surveymonkey.com are available to help create and conduct the surveys.
 The biggest difference between questionnaires and other forms of usability testing is that they are a collection of formulated opinions.
 The validity of the results could be compromised by any number of variables such as a subjective researcher or a respondent who misinterpreted a question.

 It’s important to remember that usability testing is a valuable investment in your software product.
 No project meets its goals unless those goals are clearly defined and measured against.
 Remember too that usability testing is often not addressed early enough in product or website development.
 Early-stage testing can save both time and money and will help make your product a success.

-Collette Stumpf is a software designer at Surge specializing in systems user experience and user interface (UX/UI) design.
-Surge is a company of Catalyte.
+Collette Stumpf is a software designer at Surge – a Catalyte company, specializing in systems user experience and user interface (UX/UI) design.